Saturday turns into a live music lover’s paradise with some of Cape Town’s ...

 Moonlight Mass Night Cycle

 This full moon cycle isn’t aimed at lycra-clad leg-shaved speed freaks, but Capetonians who commute using the good ol’ bicycle.
 The ride highlights the fact that Cape Town has an embarrassingly high carbon emission rate that can be offset by using greener transportation methods like carpooling or public transport.

 Cyclists are asked to meet under the Green Point roundabout at 9pm.
 At 9:15pm the ride kicks off through Granger Bay Boulevard and onto Beach Road towards Moullie Point, up Three Anchor Bay Road and then into Riebeek Street before everyone regroups on Long Street.
-The fun starts when the masses take over downtown riding along Loop Street and then Longmarket Street to finish at Greenmarket Square.
-Additionally Moonlight Mass has expanded to include offshoots all over Cape Town.
+The fun starts when the masses take over downtown riding along Loop Street, then Longmarket Street to finish at Greenmarket Square.